-- Do not underestimate the length of the engine home.
-Due to the relatively long rear overhang larger vehicles can veer to one side and, in unfavourable conditions, the rear can hit the ground. - Be careful when driving into inner courtyards and through entrance gates. - The motor home may start to swing from side to side in cross-winds, on wet or icy roads. - Adjust your speed to road and traffic conditions.
+- Do not underestimate the length and width of the mobile home.
+Due to the relatively long rear overhang larger vehicles can veer to one side and, in unfavourable conditions, the rear can hit the ground. - Be careful when driving into inner courtyards and through entrance gates. - The motor home may start to swing from side to side in cross-winds, on wet or icy roads. - If the mobile home starts to swing, step carefully but firmly on the brake to stabilise the vehicle.

-- Long descents with a slight gradient can become dangerous.
+- Never accelerate if the mobile home starts to swing. - Adjust your speed to road and traffic conditions. - Long descents with a slight gradient can become dangerous.
 Adjust your speed from the very beginning to allow you to speed up if necessary without endangering other automobiles. - As a general rule, never drive faster downhill than uphill. - The motor home may be caught up in a slipstream when overtaking or being overtaken by lorries with trailers or buses.
 This effect is counteracted by lightly counter-steering. - Use foresight while driving; take regular breaks on longer drives.